iaacornus/workstation_setup/silverblue_setup.md

 > Upstream Firefox versions download and install the OpenH264 plugin by default automatically.
 Due to it's binary nature, Fedora disables this automatic download.

-You can install it `mozilla-openh264` and `gstreamer1-plugin-openh264` to support codecs in Firefox. ***OMIT PAPIRUS-ICON-THEME or GNOME-TWEAKS if you don't want to install papirus or tweaks**
+You can install it `mozilla-openh264` and `gstreamer1-plugin-openh264` to support codecs in Firefox. ***OMIT PAPIRUS-ICON-THEME or GNOME-TWEAKS if you don't want to install papirus or tweaks.
+And only install the repository if you plan to install: nvidia drivers and ffmpeg-libs**

 ```bash
 rpm-ostree install https://mirrors.rpmfusion.org/free/fedora/rpmfusion-free-release-$(rpm -E %fedora).noarch.rpm https://mirrors.rpmfusion.org/nonfree/fedora/rpmfusion-nonfree-release-$(rpm -E %fedora).noarch.rpm gnome-tweaks papirus-icon-theme mozilla-openh264 gstreamer1-plugin-openh264